-As a requirement for graduation, students participate in 100 hours of community service throughout their high school careers.
+As a requirement for graduation, students must participate in a minimum of 100 hours of community service throughout their four years as an Antilles student.
 Community service hours must be completed at a non-profit organization.
 A student may volunteer for a single or a variety of non-profit organizations.
 Paid experiences do not qualify.
 Working without pay at a job or for a family business does not qualify.
 A maximum of 25 hours of service provided to Antilles School can be counted toward the 100 hour requirement.

 Documentation of service is required of students in order to receive credit toward the graduation requirement.
 Students in grades 9, 10 and 11 must submit documentation of service before the last day of class in the school year in which the hours were acquired.
 Students in grade 12 must submit documentation of service acquired during their senior year on or before May 15.
-Documentation of hours of service earned during the summer, should be submitted at the beginning of the school year in September.
+Documentation of hours of service earned during the summer, should be submitted at the beginning of the school year.
 Documentation of service must be signed by an adult supervisor.

 Transferring students may receive credit for service if the forwarding school provides documentation with the student's official academic records.
-For students transferring into Antilles School, the community service requirement will be pro-rated to be 12.5 hours per semester of attendance at Antilles School.
-For students transferring from Antilles School, the School will forward community service hours to the receiving school upon official request by the parents.
+For students transferring into Antilles School, the community service requirement will be prorated to be 12.5 hours per semester of attendance at Antilles School.
+For students transferring from Antilles School, the School will forward community service hours to the receiving school upon official request by the family.